Solar Power in Humboldt County

 Interested in solar thermal?

 One of the many wonders of solar is the ability to convert sunlight into water heating using a solar thermal collector.
-California Solar Initiative provides information on solar water heating as part of their services.
+Visit these pages for details: The California Solar Initiative-Thermal Program/Solar Water Heating and the California Solar Initiative.

 PG&E Solar provides a description of how solar works and addresses frequently asked questions about installing solar.
 While browsing you may also find financing options for solar, PG&E incentives for clean energy, solar contractors and more.
 The website provides services for both residents and businesses.